isovalent/ebpf-docs/docs/linux/helper-function/bpf_get_task_stack.md

 <!-- [HELPER_FUNC_DEF] -->
 Return a user or a kernel stack in bpf program provided buffer.
 Note: the user stack will only be populated if the _task_ is the current task; all other tasks will return -EOPNOTSUPP.
-To achieve this, the helper needs _task_, which is a valid pointer to **struct task_struct**.
+To achieve this, the helper needs _task_, which is a valid BTF pointer to **struct task_struct**, see [bpf_get_current_task_btf](../helper-function/bpf_get_current_task_btf.md) for more information.
 To store the stacktrace, the bpf program provides _buf_ with a nonnegative _size_.

 The last argument, _flags_, holds the number of stack frames to skip (from 0 to 255), masked with **BPF_F_SKIP_FIELD_MASK**.
 The next bits can be used to set the following flags: